Hebrews #6 3:1-4:13 (Part 1)

 Day 3:

 One of the challenges of reading Hebrews as 21st century Singaporeans is that we need to remember to put ourselves in the shoes of the Jewish readers.
 What would they have understood about Moses and that generation in the wilderness?
-Which parts of Exodus and Numbers specifically help us understand that generation better?
+Which specific parts of Exodus and Numbers help give us useful ‘snapshots’ of why they were a negative example?
+Plot these ‘snapshots’ on to the following diagram:

 Day 4: